Windows Live: Windows Live Butterfly

 The Windows Live Butterfly awards program (formerly the MSN Butterfly program) was a program whose members were given the benefit of new Microsoft software to test before the beta releases went public and they were in direct contact with the program managers for Windows Live products.

 Microsoft had initiated the Windows Live Butterfly program in order to recognize the contributions made by exemplary beta testers.
 Prospective 'butterflies' were selected by the Windows Live product team and were nominated for a term of one year, after which they could be renominated.

 The Windows Live Butterfly program was closed in June 2009.

 User interface

 All Windows Live websites sported a common theme.
 Different themes have been used on the sites with each phase of product release, called "Waves".
 Each Wave had a set of online services and desktop programs (Windows Essentials).
 The web services are labelled by each Wave, for example, Hotmail Wave 4.
 The programs from Windows Essentials are usually called by a year number, for example, Windows Live Messenger 2011.
-The design of the themes highly resemble the themes of Windows Aero.
+The design of the themes highly resembles the themes of Windows Aero.